-Up close with Lufthansa’s new ‘Allegris’ business class
+Your guide to Lufthansa’s new A350 business class

-Up close with Lufthansa’s new ‘Allegris’ business class
+Your guide to Lufthansa’s new A350 business class

-Instead, the German flag-carrier will offer travellers as many as seven variations on its new business class seat, based on factors such as space and privacy.
+But travellers will find that choosing their business class seat will no longer be a simple matter of ‘window or aisle’: instead, Lufthansa will offer as many as eight variations on its new business class seat, based on factors such as space and privacy.

-Business Class Classic, Double, Privacy and Extra Space are just some of the seating options available.
+Business Class Classic, Double, Privacy and Extra Space are just some of the Allegris business class seating options available.

-Business Class Classic, Double, Privacy and Extra Space are just some of the seating options available.
+Business Class Classic, Double, Privacy and Extra Space are just some of the Allegris business class seating options available.

 It’s all in the name of “personalisation and choice”, the airline says, arguing that different passengers have different needs – and those needs can also vary depending on if a flight runs during the day or overnight.